joannecheng/joannecheng.github.io/_posts/2019-02-05-how-i-bullet-journal.markdown

 I'll occasionally also play around with the design of my weekly spread.
 This gives me a bit of time every week to do a small creative thing solely for myself.

-I purposely do one week at a time so I can leave the rest of the notebook empty for notes and writing throughout the week.
+I create these layouts one week at a time so I can leave the rest of the notebook empty for notes and writing throughout the week.

 ## Monthly tracking and planning
 <center>